 Registering Custom User Meta Fields

 You can register custom user meta fields in the Custom Fields section of Users Insights:

 When creating a custom field, you can set the name of the field, key of the field and type of the field.
 The key of the field is the key that will be saved in the user meta table.
 If you would like to use already registered meta fields, you can just insert the existing user meta key into the field key.
 The type of the field sets what type of data the field will store.
-At this point the supported types are text and number.
+At this point the supported field types are: